 It is the gas produced when water is broken down by electrolysis into a mixture of hydrogen gas and oxygen gas.

-A booster is a simple, compact, electrolyzer which
+A HHO generator is a simple, compact, electrolyzer which

 produces low volumes of gas which, when added to the air entering the